Please note, your app does not need to be listed in the App Directory for it to work for your own or other Slack workspaces.

-Once you've built your app, you can submit it to the App Directory to be used by other Slack teams.
+Once you've built your app, you can submit it to the App Directory to be used by other Slack workspaces.
 We review apps to ensure they provide users with a great experience and comply with our API TOS, Developer Policy and Brand Guidelines.

 When submitting, you'll see the comprehensive checklist shown below, which covers the most common points of failure during the review.
 Follow this checklist to help your app go through the review process quickly and smoothly.